 [username] is replaced by your own specific account username.
 Then, you will need to completely log out and log back in before continuing.
 Once you have logged back in, type

 again and make sure that the group

 Installing Python3 on Windows

-Python3 can be installed on Windows machines using the python.org installer.
-Alternatively, you can also download it from the Microsoft Store.
+Python3 can be installed on Windows machines using the python.org installer or Microsoft Store.
 Open the Microsoft Store through your Start menu in the lower left.
 Once in the Microsoft Store, search for Python, and install the latest version of Python.
 To check if installation was successful, type

 % Python --version

 into your Command Prompt.
 It is also helpful to make sure that